Climate Impacts to Salmon of the Pacific Northwest

 We combine specific information on salmon behavior with important environmental data, such as stream temperature.
 These data are used to model survival during individual life stages, and the models help to inform management on particular issues, such as fisheries, hydropower operations, and habitat restoration.

-Our analyses have revealed that over the past century, wild sockeye salmon shifted their juvenile migration timing to an earlier seasonal period.
+Our analyses have revealed that over the past century, wild sockeye salmon shifted their migration timing to an earlier seasonal period.
 This shift in migration timing is likely an evolutionary response to climate change

 Our studies also indicate that adaptive behavior (known as behavioral plasticity) is not expected to save Snake River sockeye without additional adaptation in the future.
 With ongoing climate change, this species is at a very high risk of losing its anadromous (migratory) life history.